sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-replay-instance.md

 # How to Replay Instance to the latest states

-With [sCrypt Service](./how-to-integrate-scrypt-service.md) and [sCrypt client](./how-to-integrate-scrypt-service.md#step-1-initialize-client), we can easily create a contract instance with the latest states as follows.
+With [sCrypt Service](./how-to-integrate-scrypt-service.md) and [sCrypt client](./how-to-integrate-scrypt-service.md#step-1-initialize-client), we can easily create a contract instance with the latest state as follows.

 ```ts
 const currentInstance = await Scrypt.contractApi.getLatestInstance(